-Chap 2.
 Design Planning

-- 1. Introduction
+- 1. Rationale

-- 2. Sources of Risks
+- 2. Iteration Planning

 - 3. Risk Analysis

+- 4. Quality Planning

-- 4. Example
+- 5. Example

-1. Introduction
+1. Introduction Rationale

-The architecture team plays the same role as the military strategist leading a military campaign: the failure or the success of the whole campaign depends on the strategies and decisions they make.
+The architecture team plays the same role as the military staff leading a military campaign: the failure or the success of the whole campaign depends on the strategies and decisions they make.

-A necessary condition for the success of a project: identification (up front) of all the potential sources of failure, broadly referred to as the risks for a project.
+- A necessary condition for the success of a project: identification of all the potential sources of failure, broadly referred to as the risks for a project. - ∽A project may fail because for instance: - •the resources and time needed have been underestimated, - •the available staff doesn't have the necessary skills, - •there is a shortage of skilled personnel, - •skilled personnel leave the project before end, - •the appropriate technology is not available, - •the functionality required has not been properly identified or implemented.

-÷Examples:

-•Misunderstood requirements -> need to rework the sw. after delivery •Staff new to the language -> slow development, poorer code delivered •Weak User Interface -> customer dissatisfaction etc.

-☞ It is the responsibility of the architecture team to identify the architectural risks underlying the project, and to ensure that they are under control, and will be mitigated.

-Design planning can be defined as a range of guidelines and strategies defined by the architecture team that lead the system construction.

-Anin goal of the design planning process is to identify the design issues and the risks underlying the construction of the system, and to find appropriate strategies in order to manage them.

-+It is recommended to (identify and) focus only on a limited number of risks (the most important ones: 5-15).
+- ☞ It is the responsibility of the architecture team to identify the architectural risks involved in the project, and to ensure that they are under control, and will be mitigated. - Design planning can be defined as a range of guidelines and strategies defined by the architecture team that guides the system construction. - •Main goal of the design planning process is to identify the design issues and the risks underlying the construction of the system, and to find appropriate strategies in order to manage them. - •It is recommended to (identify and) focus only on a limited number of risks (the most important ones: 5-15).

-- •This requires identification of all the risks - •Then prioritize them in order to select the most important ones
+•This requires identification of all the risks

+•Then prioritize them in order to select the most important ones

-C Design planning includes also the analysis of quality requirements and the organization of the tasks involved in achieving them.
+C Design planning includes also the definition of quality requirements and the organization of the tasks involved in achieving them.